RZachLamberty/RZachLamberty.github.io/resume.md

 ### Other Activities

++ Creator of the "Cornell Physics Graduate Society Coffe Hour Email", a tradition which has lived on since I left.
+See the catalogue of emails [here](http://pages.physics.cornell.edu/~rlamberty/CoffeeHour/)
 + Ithaca Big Brothers Big Sisters volunteer
 + American Physical Society member
 + Cornell Intramural Flag Football Champion